SOUTH PETHERTON INFORMATION

 Axe, Clark, Gifford, Gundry, Harding, Hare, Hazelbrook, Hebditch, Humphr(e)y, Laver, Light, Mantel, Masters, Ostler, Palmer, Terrell, Vaux, Vile, Weare, Wheller, Wines.

-These and other families from South Petherton can be found on Hanna's database on the Rootsweb Worldconnect website and type in the name of the database: hnicholas1
+These and other families from South Petherton can be found on Hanna's database on the Rootsweb Worldconnect website - just type in the name of the database: hnicholas1

 The Hundred of South Petherton included the parishes of:

-The manor of South Petherton was made up of four tythings -
+The manor of South Petherton was made up of four tithings -

 1. Town tithing - 3 irregular streets about the church

 2. South Harp tithing (SE) - also sometimes known in the past as Southington or Southapbrigg